Modeling the formation of N2 and CH4 frost on Pluto's slopes: Conclusions

-In this paper, we analyze the presence of frost on slopes in the Cthulhu region of Pluto, previously thought to be frost-free due to its dark surface, and develop a parameterization in the Pluto Volatile Transport Model to explain their presence and study their stability.
-The main conclusions of our investigation are:
+We analyzed the frost on the slopes in the Cthulhu region of Pluto, which was previously thought to be frost-free because its surface is dark, and we developed a parameterization in the Pluto Volatile Transport Model to explain this and study the stability of the frost.
+The main conclusions of our investigation are listed below.

-\begin{itemize} \item CH$_4$ frost is widespread on North-facing slopes of the Cthulhu region (Figure \ref{fig:mapfrost}), generally on steep slopes (mean slope angle 12.8\textdegree~$\pm$~8\textdegree~at~1-$\sigma$, Figure \ref{fig:frostdetectedstat}).
-No frost is observed on South-facing slopes, but this may be a consequence of their very low insolation (<0.3~W~m$^{-2}$) during the period of Pluto's orbit considered, which could prevent detection.
+\begin{itemize} \item CH$_4$ frost is widespread on north-facing slopes of the Cthulhu region (Fig. \ref{fig:mapfrost}), generally on steep slopes (mean slope angle 12.8\textdegree~$\pm$~8\textdegree~at~1$\sigma$; Fig. \ref{fig:frostdetectedstat}).
+No frost is observed on south-facing slopes, but this may be a consequence of their very low insolation (<0.3~W~m$^{-2}$) during the period of the Pluto orbit we considered, which might prevent detection.

-\item The Pluto Volatile Transport Model, coupled with the sub-grid slope parameterization (Figure \ref{fig:illustrationparam}), shows that frost on North-facing slopes corresponds to seasonal frost currently sublimating at the time of the New Horizons observations, in good agreement with the data (Figures \ref{fig:allfrost_baseline}, \ref{fig:compbertrand_069}).
-Sublimation rates and frost persistence throughout Pluto's orbit are highly sensitive to surface properties such as ice albedo, surface and bedrock thermal inertia, and slope angle (Figure \ref{fig:sensitivity}).
+\item The volatile transport model for Pluto, coupled with the subgrid-slope parameterization (Fig. \ref{fig:illustrationparam}), showed that frost on north-facing slopes corresponds to seasonal frost that currently sublimates at the time of the New Horizons observations.
+This agrees well with the data (Figs. \ref{fig:allfrost_baseline} and \ref{fig:compbertrand_069}).
+The sublimation rates and frost persistence throughout the Pluto orbit are highly sensitive to surface properties such as the ice albedo, the surface, the bedrock thermal inertia, and the slope angle (Fig. \ref{fig:sensitivity}).

-\item N$_2$ frost deposits can form on both north- and South-facing slopes during winter in the Cthulhu region, whereas they are not expected to develop on flat surfaces (Figure \ref{fig:allfrost_baseline}).
-By the time of the New Horizons flyby, N$_2$ frost on North-facing slopes should already have sublimated, while accumulation is expected to begin on South-facing slopes, reaching thicknesses of a few centimeters (Figure \ref{fig:allfrost_baseline}).
+\item N$_2$ frost deposits can form on north- and south-facing slopes during winter in the Cthulhu region, whereas they are not expected to develop on flat surfaces (Fig. \ref{fig:allfrost_baseline}).
+At the time of the New Horizons flyby, N$_2$ frost on north-facing slopes should already have sublimated, while accumulation is expected to begin on south-facing slopes and reach thicknesses of a few centimeters (Fig. \ref{fig:allfrost_baseline}).

-\item Perennial CH$_4$ frost deposits are expected to form on South-facing slopes (Figures \ref{fig:allfrost_baseline}, \ref{fig:compbertrand_069}), as sublimation during Southern summer is mitigated by the higher CH$_4$ volume mixing ratio prevailing during this season.
+\item Perennial CH$_4$ frost deposits are expected to form on south-facing slopes (Figs. \ref{fig:allfrost_baseline} and \ref{fig:compbertrand_069}), as sublimation during southern summer is mitigated by the higher CH$_4$ volume-mixing ratio that prevails during this season.